aregsar/aregsarblog/blog/2020/laravel-run-parallel-tests-with-mysql-in-docker/index.md

 Simultaneously, the phpunit testing framework will use the .env.testing file by default so that both the migrations and the tests will use the same test database.

+## Setting up the .env.testing file

+Copy the .env file to .env.testing file in the root of the project.

+In the .env.testing file change the DB_PORT setting value from 8001 to 8011 to connect to the test database server port running in docker running on localhost.

 ## Setting up phpunit to use `RefreshDatabase`

 So that we dont have to type `use DatabaseTransactions` in all our test classes, we can extend the base `BaseTestCase` class and add the trait there.